MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/security/driver-security-checklist.md

 Consider the development of custom domain specific security tests.
 To develop additional tests gather input from the original designers of the software, as well as unrelated development resources familiar with the specific type of driver being developed, and one or more people familiar with security intrusion analysis and prevention.

-## <span id="SDV"></span><span id="sdv"></span>Use Static Driver Verifier to check for vulnerabilities

-**Security checklist item \#11:** *Follow these steps to use Static Driver Verifier (SDV) in Visual Studio to check for vulnerabilities in your driver code.*

-For more information, see [Static Driver Verifier](https://msdn.microsoft.com/windows/hardware/drivers/devtest/static-driver-verifier).
-Note that only certain types of drivers are supported by SDV.
-For more information about the drivers that SDV can verify, see [Supported Drivers](https://msdn.microsoft.com/windows/hardware/drivers/devtest/supported-drivers).

-1. Open the targeted driver solution in Visual Studio.

-To become familiar with SDV, you can use one of the sample drivers - for example the featured toaster sample. <https://github.com/Microsoft/Windows-driver-samples/tree/master/general/toaster/toastDrv/kmdf/func/featured>

-1. In Visual Studio, change the build type to *Release*.
-Static driver verifier requires that the build type is release, not debug.

-2. In Visual Studio, select Build &gt;&gt; Build Solution.

-3. In Visual Studio, select Driver &gt;&gt; Launch Static Driver Verifier.

-4. In SDV, on the "Rules" tab select *Default* in the pull down under Rule Sets.

-Although the default rules find many common issues, consider running the more extensive *All driver rules* rule set as well.

-5. In the "Main" tab of SDV, click *Start*.

-6. When SDV is complete, review any warnings in the output.
-The *Main* tab displays the total number of defects found.

-7. Click on each warning to load the SDV Report Page and examine the information associated with the possible code vulnerability.
-Use the report to investigate the verification result and to identify paths in your driver that fail a SDV verification.
-For more information, see [Static Driver Verifier Report](https://msdn.microsoft.com/library/windows/hardware/ff552834).

 ## <span id="use-code-analysis"></span>Use code analysis in Visual Studio to investigate driver security

 **Security checklist item \#12:** *Follow these steps to use the code analysis feature in Visual Studio to check for vulnerabilities in your driver code.*